SailfinIO/oidc/README.md

 ### Methods

 - `getAuthorizationUrl()` - Generates an authorization URL for user login.
-- `handleRedirect(code, state)` - Processes the authorization code callback.
+- `handleRedirect(code, state, context)` - Processes the callback from the authorization server.
+  - `code` - Authorization code from the callback.
+  - `state` - State value from the callback.
+  - `context` - An object containing your request and response (for session handling).
-- `handleRedirectForImplicitFlow(fragment)` - Processes the implicit flow callback.
+- `handleRedirectForImplicitFlow(fragment, context)` - Processes the implicit flow callback.
 - `getUserInfo()` - Fetches user info from the userinfo endpoint.
 - `getAccessToken()` - Retrieves the current access token, refreshing it if necessary.
 - `clearTokens()` - Clears all stored tokens.